veronicatesei/hcl-universal-orchestrator-chart/README.md

 2. Pull the Helm chart:

-        helm pull oci://hclcr.io/uno-ea/hcl-uno-chart --version 2.1.0-beta1
+        helm pull oci://hclcr.io/uno-ea/hcl-uno-chart --version 2.1.1-beta1

 **Note:** If you want to download a specific version of the chart use the `--version` option in the `helm pull` command.

 3. Customize the deployment.

-Configure each product component by adjusting the values in the `values.yaml` file.
-The `values.yaml`file contains a detailed explanation for each parameter.
+   Configure each product component by adjusting the values in the **values.yaml** file.
+The **values.yaml** file contains a detailed explanation for each parameter.

+- Accepting the license agreement

+The licence parameter determines whether the licence agreement is accepted or not.
+Supported values are `accept` and `not accepted`.
+To accept the license agreement, set the value as:

+    global.license: accept

+- Configuring the database section in the values.yaml file

+The values of the following parameters are placeholders used as an example.
+When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the database deployment configuration.

+    uno.database.url: mongodb://hcl-uno-db-mongodb.db.svc.cluster.local:27017
+    uno.database.type: mongodb
+    uno.database.databaseName: uno
+    uno.database.username: mongouser
+    uno.database.password: mongopassword
+    uno.database.tls: false
+    uno.database.tlsInsecure: false

+- Configuring the kafka section in the values.yaml file

+The values of the following parameters are placeholders used as an example.
+When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the kafka deployment configuration.

+    uno.kafka.url: hcl-uno-kafka-0.kafka-headless.kafka.svc.cluster.local:9092
+    uno.kafka.username: kafkauser
+    uno.kafka.password: kafkapassword
+    uno.kafka.tls: false
+    uno.kafka.saslMechanism: PLAIN
+    uno.kafka.jaasConfig: org.apache.kafka.common.security.plain.PlainLoginModule required username="my-username" password="my-password";
+    uno.kafka.securityProtocol: SASL_PLAINTEXT
+    uno.kafka.tlsInsecure: false
+    uno.kafka.kerberosServiceName: kerberosservicenameexample
+    uno.kafka.topicReplicas: 1

+- Configuring the authentication.oidc section in the **values.yaml** file

+You can enable an OIDC user registry by configuring the **values.yaml** deployment file as follows:

+    uno.authentication.oidc.enabled: true

+The values of the following parameters are placeholders used as an example.
+When assigning values to these parameters in your values.yaml file, make sure that they reflect the values used in the OIDC deployment configuration.

+    uno.authentication.oidc.server: https://unokeycloak.k8s.uat.uno/realms/uno
+    uno.authentication.oidc.clientId: uno-service
+    uno.authentication.oidc.credentialSecret: put_oidc_secret_here
+    uno.authentication.oidc.tlsVerification: required

+- Configuring the networking in the **values.yaml** file

+  The HCL Universal Orchestrator server and console can use two different ways to route external traffic into the Kubernetes Service cluster:

+* **Ingress** and OpenShift **routes** services that manage external access to the services in the cluster.

+  To configure an ingress control for the microservices, set the following parameters in the **values.yaml** file:

+      uno.ingress.ingressClassName: nginx
+      uno.ingress.baseDomainName: .k8s.uat.uno

+  If you are using OpenShift routes, set the following parameter is the **values.yaml** file to false:

+      uno.ingress.enabled: false

+  To make sure HCL Universal Orchestrator tusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:

+    uno.config.certificates.additionalCASecrets: certificatesecret

 4. Deploy the instance by running the following command:

         helm install -f values.yaml <uno_release_name> <repo_name>/hcl-uno-chart -n <uno_namespace>

  where
    <uno_release_name> is the deployment name of the instance.

 **TIP:** Use a short name or acronym when specifying this value to ensure it is readable.

 The following are some useful Helm commands: